confluentinc/workshop-tableflow-databricks/labs/LAB5_stream_processing/LAB5.md

 Some observations from the data:

 - Fields like `AVERAGE_REVIEW_RATING` and `REVIEW_COUNT` provide more context and analytical insight into individual hotels
-- `TOTAL_BOOKINGS_COUNT` and `TOTAL_BOOKINGS_AMOUNT` provide a way to easily benchmark hotels performance and determine how an individual hotel, city of hotels, country of hotels, or class of hotels is performing relative to its peers.
+- `TOTAL_BOOKINGS_COUNT` and `TOTAL_BOOKINGS_AMOUNT` provide a way to easily benchmark hotels performance and determine how an individual hotel, city of hotels, country of hotels, or category of hotels is performing relative to its peers.

 **Time for Analytics:**